software-students-fall2024/4-containers-ballincat43/README.md

 git clone <repository url>
 ```

 __Environment variables__: To connect the database to the rest of the project, a `.env` file will be provided privately to instructors.
 Add this file to the root directory of the respository.
+An example can be see in [example.txt](./example.txt)

 Navigate into the respository that you have just cloned, and run the following docker command to compile and run the program: